im-ajay-kanojiya/Credit_Card_Fraud_Detection/README.md

 3. Run the notebook `Project_10_Credit_Card_Fraud_Detection.ipynb` to replicate the results.

 ## Conclusion
 This project highlights the challenges of imbalanced datasets and the importance of preprocessing to improve model performance.
-Logistic regression was effective in detecting fraudulent transactions with balanced data.
+Logistic regression was effective in detecting fraudulent transactions with balanced data....